 - It's a good idea that you understand what the audience members might expect from your pitch.
-Students should know to whom they are presenting and what might motivate them to buy in. - For example, in the community/campus clean-up pitch, knowing that you are presenting to administration/faculty members will ensure you highlight the educational benefits of the program.
-The same pitch to community members/ parents might want to highlight the fact that the community/campus will be nicer, safer, and more inviting.
+Students should know to whom they are presenting and what might motivate them to buy in. - For example, in the community/school clean-up pitch, knowing that you are presenting to the principal will ensure you highlight the educational benefits of the program.
+The same pitch to parents might want to highlight how much nicer, safer, and inviting the community/school will be.